 Heat a sauté pan to medium and melt in a couple tablespoons of coconut oil.

 Add the onion, jalapeño and lime zest.
 Cook until the onion is just about translucent.
 Add the pineapple and mix it up.
 Pineapple is full of sugar so it caramelizes, which is good news for us.
 Cook it slow and keep it moving.
 This took a little longer than I anticipated it to cook, so that’s why I mention earlier about prepping the salsa while the pork is braising.
 I think start to finish this ran around 30 minutes.
 Literally all you need to do is sauté on medium, keep it moving and know when to call it done.
 And it’s done when the pineapple has a nice caramel color to it.
 The pineapple will have softened a bit too, but not so much that it’s mushy.
 Take it off the heat, mix in the cilantro and cover until you’re ready to use it.

 I admit that there’s a lot going on with this plate… I got a little carried away.
 The bottom is a nice serving of carnitas.
 Then I added avocado, the Warm Pineapple Salsa and topped it all off with crispy fried sweet potato matchsticks.
-The fancy-smancy julienne peeler I ordered from Williams Sonoma finally arrived and I wanted to use it somehow.
-I went to work on a regular sweet potato with the peeler and unfortunately it proved a worthy opponent… I didn’t get far before the stupid blade popped off.
+The fancy-smancy julienne peeler I ordered finally arrived and I wanted to use it somehow.
+I went to work on a regular sweet potato with the peeler and unfortunately it proved a worthy opponent… I didn’t get far before the stupid blade messed up.
 Oh well.
 I had enough to make a garnish… a crispy, salty and subtly sweet garnish.